Biden orders US investigation into national security risks posed by Chinese-made 'smart cars' - ExBulletin

 Biden orders US investigation into national security risks posed by Chinese-made 'smart cars'

-WASHINGTON — Citing potential national security risks, the Biden administration says it will investigate smart cars made in China that can collect sensitive information about the Americans who drive them.
+WASHINGTON (AP) Citing potential national security risks, the Biden administration says it will investigate Chinese-made smart cars that can collect sensitive information about Americans who drive them.

 The investigation could lead to new regulations aimed at preventing China from using sophisticated technology in electric and other so-called connected vehicles to track drivers and their personal information.
 Officials worry that features like driver-assist technology could be used to effectively spy on Americans.